firstname.lastname@example.org / (213) 740-5910 / AHF B55D

 Kemp has been honored by the University Consortium for Geographic Information Science (UCGIS) as Educator of the Year in 2004 and as a UCGIS Fellow in 2011 “for her extraordinary record of accomplishment, service and contributions to the advancement of geographic information science and applications.”
-She is serving as president of UCGIS in 2019-2020.
+She served as president of UCGIS in 2019-2020.

 Prior to joining the USC Spatial Sciences Institute, Kemp created and directed the University of Redlands M.S. in GIS program, and before that, was the executive director of the University of California Berkeley Geographic Information Science Center where she helped build the foundation for a campus-wide GIScience initiative.
 She also served as the associate director and assistant director for development of the NCGIA at the University of California, Santa Barbara.

 Kemp, K.K.
 In press.
 Convergence: GIScience turns to the Spatial Humanities.
 In David J. Bodenhamer, John Corrigan, and Trevor M. Harris (Eds.), Making Deep Maps: Foundations, Approaches, and Methods.
 Indiana University Press.